 American forces were led by Gen. John Stark, a hero of the Battle of Bunker Hill and a veteran of the Battle of Trenton.
 When Stark sent out calls for additional forces to rally to his side, a Continental Army regiment led by highly respected Col. Seth Warner was among the forces that responded.
 Loyalists also assembled in support of Baum.
 Finally, on August 16, 1777, after a day of non-stop rain, Baum’s command was attacked by over a thousand American militiamen in Walloomsac, New York, about 10 miles from Bennington.

-A century later, a romanticized tale, reportedly written by a German veteran of the battle, gained popularity and currency.
+A century later, a romanticized tale, known as the "Glick" account, reportedly written by a German veteran of the battle, gained popularity and currency in retellings of the battle.
 “For a few seconds the scene which ensued defies all power of language to describe,” he recalled.
 “The bayonet, the butt of the rifle, the sabre, the pike were in full play as men fell, as they rarely fall in modern war, under the direct blows of their enemies.”

 Within a short period of time, Patriot forces had Baum and his men surrounded.
-Many of his Indian and Loyalist allies fled in the heat of the battle.
-Baum himself was mortally wounded leading his Germans in dogged resistance on the little knoll, where they were overrun.
+Baum himself was mortally wounded leading his Germans in dogged resistance on the knoll, where they were overrun.
+Many of his Native and Loyalist allies fled in the heat of the battle.

-The battle continued until nightfall, when darkness brought it to a halt.
+The battle continued until nightfall when darkness brought the battle to a halt.
 Unfortunately for Baum, his reinforcements arrived just after the battle.
 Burgoyne’s detachment suffered more than 200 dead and seriously wounded; more than 700 were taken prisoner or missing.
 American casualties were about 70.

 The defeat put a major strain on Burgoyne’s army, which, in addition to the casualties suffered, never secured the provisions the British commander needed.
-Burgyone’s Indian allies lost confidence in him and his mission and left his army to fend for itself in the New York wilderness – deprived of its best scouting forces.
+Burgoyne's Native American allies lost confidence in him and his mission and left his army to fend for itself in the New York wilderness – deprived of its best-scouting forces.
 The Battle of Bennington was the precursor to the defeat of Burgoyne’s army two months later at Saratoga, turning the tide of war in favor of the Americans.